apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 ![Screen Shot 2019-07-10 at 5 29 07 PM](https://user-images.githubusercontent.com/16669457/61013632-5325e800-a338-11e9-90e6-607f17d81495.png)

-Refer the screenshot above, there are many useful commands available: you can type "e" to print out the entire tensor, ''d" to dump the tensor to file (see below), "b" to break from this command loop, and "s" to skip all future `interactive_print()`.
+Refer the screenshot above, there are many useful commands available: you can type "e" to print out the entire tensor, "d" to dump the tensor to file (see below), "b" to break from this command loop, and "s" to skip all future `interactive_print()`.
 Most importantly, in this screen, you can specify a part of the tensor that you are particularly interested in and want to print out.
 For example, for this 20x1x5x5 tensor, you can type in "0, 0" and presss enter to check the sub-tensor with shape 5x5 at coordinate (0, 0).

 ### Check Tensor Value